Imagen dinámica

 For his part, Norman found his place at St. John Publishing Company, although his trajectory was briefly interrupted when he was drafted into the army in 1950.
 However, not even military service in Germany could stop Joe’s creativity, who continued drawing stories for DC from across the Atlantic.

 Fate would reunite these two friends in 1952, when Joe, freshly discharged, decided to take a vacation with his wife.
 A road trip to California took them to Los Angeles, where Norman resided.
-It was during this reunion that the spark of innovation ignited, giving birth to an idea that would revolutionize the comic world: the first 3D comic in history.
+It was during this reunion that the spark of innovation was ignited, giving birth to an idea that would revolutionize the world of comics: the first 3D comic in history.

-During his stay in Germany, Joe had the opportunity to see something that left him amazed: 3D magazines that came with red and green lenses.
+During his stay in Germany, Joe had the opportunity to see something that left him in awe: 3D magazines that came with red and green lenses.
 This visual experience had planted a seed in his creative mind, and now, in front of Norman, that seed was ready to germinate.

-With eyes shining with excitement, Joe proposed to Norman a bold idea: to create a comic that was “a little different.”
-But it wasn’t just a simple variation in drawing style or narrative.
+With eyes gleaming with excitement, Joe proposed a bold idea to Norman: to create a comic that was “a little different.”
+But this wasn’t about a simple variation in drawing style or narrative.
 No, Joe was thinking of something much more revolutionary: bringing the three-dimensional experience to the world of comics.

 Joe’s proposal didn’t fall on deaf ears.
 Norman, always open to new ideas, was enthusiastic.
-But both knew they would need more than enthusiasm to make this dream a reality.
-It was then that Lenny, Norman’s brother, entered the scene, contributing his technical expertise in graphics and printing.
+But they both knew they would need more than enthusiasm to make this dream a reality.
+That’s when Lenny, Norman’s brother, entered the scene, contributing his technical expertise in graphics and printing.

 Together, the three formed an unstoppable team.
-Joe brought the creative vision, Norman his experience in the comic industry, and Lenny the technical knowledge necessary to make the impossible a reality.
+Joe brought the creative vision, Norman his experience in the comic industry, and Lenny the technical knowledge needed to make the impossible possible.
 They faced a monumental challenge: not only did they have to design a 3D comic, but they also had to find a way to produce it at a reasonable price, including the special glasses.

 The process wasn’t easy.
 They had to become improvised designers and engineers, solving problems that no one had faced before in the comic industry.
 How to design the glasses to be effective and economical?
 How to make the inks match perfectly with the lenses to create the desired 3D effect?
 Each step was a new challenge, but also an opportunity to innovate.